centrify/centrify-samples-dotnet-cs/README.md

 # Centrify.Samples.DotNet

+# PUBLIC ARCHIVE

+> ***NOTE***
+> This repo is archived.
+> This is still available under the licensing terms, but is not being actively developed or updated any further.
+Please see [DelineaXPM](https://github.com/DelineaXPM) for active projects.

 Notes: This package contains code samples for the Centrify Identity Service Platform API's written in C#.
 The solution Centrify.Samples.DotNet.sln (VS 2015) contains two project:
   1. Centrify.Samples.DotNet.ApiLib - Includes a general REST client for communicating with the CIS Platform, as well as